Seich/martianwabbit/src/_posts/2014-04-04-scroll-spying-for-fun-and-profit.md

 </pre>

-The first line:
+The first line of interest:

-	var article_offsets = $('article').map(function() {
+	var article_offsets = $('article').map(function(i) {
+		if (i === 0) {
+			return 0;
+		}

 		return $(this).offset().top
 	});

-Grabs all of the vertical positions (from now on, offsets) of the elements I want to match and makes an array out of them.
+Grabs all the vertical positions (from now on, offsets) of the elements I want to match and makes an array out of them.
 In this case, I am targeting the articles since, those represent my blog posts.
+I make sure to mark the first one as 0, so it works when the page first loads at scroll position 0.

-After that, I am binding an event to the window's scroll.
-Whenever the page is scrolled, we iterate over all of our scroll positions, if we find ourselves scrolled after one of the offsets and before the window height, we call:
+After doing this, we iterate over all our scroll positions, if we find ourselves scrolled after one of the offsets we run this:

 	$('.sidebar li').removeClass('active').eq(i).addClass('active');

-Which looks for the Ith element on the sidebar's list (which should match out Ith article element) and we add a class of 'active' to it, highlighting it and doing whatever we want with it.
+This looks for the Ith element on the sidebar's list and we add a class of 'active' to it, highlighting it and doing whatever we want with it.

 There's a couple of other (bigger, more complex and probably more robust) solutions to this problem out there.
 Here's a couple I came through: